schandrika/volttron-lib-base-historian/docs/source/developing-historian-agents.rst

 * subscribes to all pertinent topics
 * caches published data to disk until it is successfully recorded to a historian
 * creates the public facing interface for querying results
-* spells out a simple interface for concrete implementation to meet to make a working Historian Agent
+* defines a simple interface for concrete implementations of custom Historian Agents
 * breaks data to publish into reasonably sized chunks before handing it off to the concrete implementation for publication.
 The size of the chunk is configurable
 * sets up a separate thread for publication.
 If publication code needs to block for a long period of time (up to 10s of